 The aim is to provide students with beginner practical coding knowledge, a building block that can help students develop their programming skills further.

-Sign ups are now closed for the autumn semester.
+Sign ups are now closed for the spring semester.

 Our previous events